 | By 2020, IoT will be included in more than half of all significant business activities and systems.

 3. A.I.
 (AI)

 Artificial intelligence (AI) is a wide phrase that refers to the ability of a computer program or computer to look intelligent.
-AI can generally gather information about its surroundings and learn or adapt in order to achieve a specific goal.
+AI can generally gather information about its surroundings and learn or adapt in order to achieve a specific goal. and detects the most challenging parts that are in various sizes and shapes, accurately pick them, and stably place them at their designated locations.
+This is also known as Robotic machine tending.
 To create an AI system that provides value, vast amounts of data and an algorithm that is appropriate for the system’s goal must be employed.
 The system may make judgments depending on the information it has gained after ingesting the data.